 As mentioned above, Raisin UK is not whole of market.

-At the moment it has partnerships with five banks: Gatehouse Bank, ICICI Bank, Shawbrook Bank, Bank & Clients and AgriBank, offering several fixed term deposit accounts, some of which are very competitive.
+At the moment it has partnerships with five banks: Gatehouse Bank, ICICI Bank, Shawbrook Bank, Bank & Clients and AgriBank, offering a number of fixed term deposit accounts, some of which are very competitive.

-Even with the maximum balance of £85,000, once you add the £50 bonus, the overall return equates to 2.00% - so just below the market leader – Atom Bank – which is paying 2.05%.
+Even with the maximum balance of £85,000, once you add the £80 bonus, the overall return equates to around 2.11% - so still a best buy rate especially if simplictity and ease of application is important to you.

-For more information on the rates available via Raisin, take a look below;
+For more information on some of the rates available via Raisin UK, take a look below;

 ICICI Bank UK